medoidai/skrobot/README.md

 * The search can be either randomized or grid-based

-* The search results as well as the best estimator found with its related hyperparameters and score are returned as result
+* The search results as well as the best estimator found with its related hyperparameters and score are returned as a result

 * The search results are stored as a static HTML table